-Parts of Speech (UTA PDF) Sentence Structure (UTA PDF) Social Relationship - In the example below, the disciples were people who learned from John.
+Parts of Speech (UTA PDF) Sentence Structure (UTA PDF) The younger son ... wasted his wealth by living recklessly.
+(Luke 15:13b) Social Relationship - In the example below, the disciples were people who learned from John.
 Then the disciples of John came to him.
 (Matthew 9:14a ULT) Association - In the example below, the gospel is the message associated with Paul because he preaches it.
 Remember Jesus Christ, raised from the dead, from the seed of David, according to my gospel, (2 Timothy 2:8 ULT) Material - In the example below, the material used for making the crowns was gold.
 On their heads were something like crowns of gold.
 (Revelation 9:7b) Contents - In the example below, the cup has water in it.